 Try them before you buy them

 As they say, size matters.
 This is an expression that fits 100% in picking the right shoe.
 Size can vary from brand to brand, so you better try them on before you buy them.
-In case of an online bargain, before you order, visit your local store to make sure the size best fits you.
+In case of an online bargain, visit your local store before you order to ensure the size best fits you.

 Even a quick walk around the store can give you a good idea of comfort and help you highlight any tiny details that could make a difference.
 Or even better, take a few laps around the store, if allowed.
-This way, you’ll have a more accurate feel for the fit of the shoe.
+This way, you’ll have a more accurate feel for the shoe’s fit.

 To choose the correct size, it would be better to try them on after a run or even later in the afternoon.
 This will simulate the max size of your foot.
-By trying them over the course of the day, your feet become swollen from physical activity, and you will avoid buying a too-small shoe.
+By trying them for the day, your feet become swollen from physical activity, and you will avoid buying shoes that are too small.

 Surface matters

-The terrain is a key factor influencing the kind of shoe that will be best for your foot.
-Define where you plan on running, on the road, trail, or a mixture of both.
+The terrain is a key factor influencing the shoe best for your foot.
+Define where you plan on running: on the road, on the trail, or a mixture of both.

-For instance, if you plan on running on a track or court that is flat and offers grip, then lighter-weight shoes and less traction would be the right choice.
+For instance, offering grip, lighter-weight shoes, and less traction would be the right choice if you plan on running on a flat track or court.
 Yet, in trail running, good traction, support, and cushion for the uneven ground would be the best mixture.

 Racing or Training

-In most cases, serious runners use different running pairs for racing and training.
-Usually, you tend to use a training shoe for longer milage and a lighter race shoe but better used for shorter periods of time, depending on the race.
-No matter your choice, you have to wear your shoes before you hit race day or put in the longer runs.
+Usually, serious runners use different running pairs for racing and training.
+Usually, you use a training shoe for longer mileage and a lighter race shoe, which is better used for shorter periods, depending on the race.
+No matter your choice, you must wear your shoes before hitting race day or putting in the longer runs.

 Comfort matters

 If you feel tightening or uncomfortable, this shoe is probably not the best fit.
 During your run, your feet will swell in size.
-In addition, any unpleasant features are likely to become worse, causing excessive discomfort.
+In addition, any unpleasant features are likely to worsen, causing excessive discomfort.
 Don’t forget that tight-fitting shoes lead to blisters and black toenails.

 Weight matters

 Don’t forget to take your weight into account in determining the right pair of shoes.
-More weight is translated into more impact between your foot, and the ground will be.
+More weight is translated into more impact between your foot and the ground.

-Under this realization, you may require to purchase shoes with additional support.
-Of course, other factors like neutral foot type should be taken into account before deciding.
+Under this realization, you may be required to purchase shoes with additional support.
+Of course, other factors like neutral foot type should be considered before deciding.

 Significant help should be provided by the expert helping you decide on your shoes, especially if you already feel foot, leg, or back pain.